The 20 Best Full-Fat Foods for Weight Loss

 In fact, people who eat a lot of high-fat dairy products actually have the lowest incidence of diabetes, according to a 2015 study of 26,930 people in the American Journal of Clinical Nutrition.
 Those who ate a lot of low-fat dairy products, on the other hand, had the highest incidence.
 The researchers speculated that while calcium, protein, vitamin D and other nutrients in yogurt are indeed good for us, we need the fat that goes along with them in order to get their protective effects.

-So what’s the best way to join the full-fat revolution?
-Eat This, Not That! polled some of the country’s top nutrition experts and asked for their favorite full-fat fat burners.
-And to live your healthiest and happiest life, click here for our essential weight-loss report: 14 Ways to Lose Your Belly in 14 Days!
+So what's the best way to join the full-fat revolution?
+Eat This, Not That! polled some of the country's top nutrition experts and asked for their favorite full-fat fat burners—so you can live healthier and lose your belly!

 "I consume grass-fed butter every day because I consider it a health food," says Cassie Bjork, RD, LD.
 "It's an excellent source of vitamins, minerals and fatty acids, and it helps slow down the absorption of sugar and carbohydrates, leading to consistent energy levels and improved brain function.
 Plus, it tastes great!"